Discover the work you may perform in health inspector jobs, the average health inspector salary, and how to become a health inspector with this guide.

 When you meet the educational requirements for registration in your state, you may need to complete an examination that tests your knowledge in your chosen area of specialization.

-Ready to get started learning about being a health inspector?
+Health inspectors serve an important role in many industries, and you can start learning how to become one today.
 You can learn more about the job role and build your resume by completing the Foundations of Public Health Practice Specialization offered by Imperial College London.
-This specialization will provide you with a broad overview of the public health system and the field of public health.
+This Specialization will provide you with a broad overview of the public health system and the field of public health.
 It may help you gain entry roles that can put you on the path to being a health inspector.

 Editorial Team